-The 1st of July marks the end of my sixth month living as a pescatarian!
+The 1st of July marks six month of my living as a pescetarian!

-But last year I was involved in a research on lifestyles carbon footprint.
-We reviewed lifestyles that are aligned the global climate change goals.
-From that research I saw how our food choices make up a large portion of our emissions and also a hotspot where reduction will be largely effective.
+That was until last year.
+I was involved in a research on lifestyles carbon footprint in which we reviewed lifestyles aligned with global climate change goals.
+I saw how our food choices make up a large portion of our emissions and also a hotspot where reduction will be largely effective.

 So the first step is to cut beef, the largest greenhouse gas emitter.
-This wasn’t hard since I hadn’t been cooking much beef anyway (but mainly for economic reasons).
-I don’t find it a big challenge when eating out either – there are always vegetables and seafood options.
+This wasn’t hard since I don’t cook much beef anyway.
+Eatingiout isn’t a big challenge either – there are always vegetables and seafood options.

 Second on the list are lamb and mutton.
 Easy – I hardly ever eat them.
 Chicken is trickier since it’s so common and affordable.
 But I managed.

 The first verdict: soy milk sucked in coffee.
-Thus started my experiment using different flavors (surprisingly there are plenty of soy milk flavors in Japan) and combinations.
-I told myself if Starbucks could make their Soy Latte work, I can too.
+Thus started my experiment using different flavors andccombinations (surprisingly there are plenty of soy milk flavors in Japan).
+I told myself if Starbucks could make their Soy Latte work, so can I.

-Then I found the solution: coffee with soy milk works if the soy milk is heated first.
+Then I found the solution: coffee works with warm soy milk.
 So I just added a few minutes of breakfast time to heat soy milk before mixing it with coffee and sugar as usual.
 It works!

 Egg is hard to leave, not because I love it but because it’s so practical and easily found ‘hidden’ in dishes when eating out.
 For the moment I will keep it in my diet.

-Now six months have passed.
-And it’s not a big deal after all!
+Now six months have passed and.. it’s not a big deal!
 I don’t miss beef or chicken.
 I even dislike the taste of chicken now… I buy veggies and fish for home cooking and chose ‘seafood’ or ‘vegetarian’ option when eating out.
-I follow many vegetarian cooking accounts on Instagram – but I’m actually not a cook and most of the times too lazy to make complicated dishes. :)))
+I follow many vegetarian cooking accounts on Instagram. :))

 I started this in Japan and I’m now adjusting to options and groceries in Jakarta.
 So far it’s been trickier, not because I can’t resist but because options aren’t plenty.

-But I’m sure pescatarian living is doable here and anywhere in the world, it just needs a commitment and a strong start!
-It’s worth for my better health and avoiding climate change.
+But pescatarian living is doable here and anywhere in the world.
+For me, it’s worth for my better health and avoiding climate change.

 As I learned from yoga, everything we feel and think comes from the mind.
 The old me thought “I can never be”, but yet now, I am.
 And it’s nothing too difficult.